dmytech/k-dmy/README.md

 ### Hi there 👋

-I am iOS developer from Ukraine with more than 3 years of expirience.
+I am Data Engineer from Ukraine with more than 8 years of expirience in IT.
 When I'm not debugging or deploying, you'll find me brewing the perfect cup of coffee, which I argue is as crucial as any programming language.

 ## Contact